top of page

 FnFgrace6-lowres.jpeg

-LATEST NEWS
+NEWS

-Paul Phillips leads an exciting series of concerts with the Stanford Symphony Orchestra, Stanford Philharmonia, and Stanford New Ensemble this fall.
+Paul Phillips led an exciting series of concerts with the Stanford Symphony Orchestra, Stanford Philharmonia, and Stanford New Ensemble in Fall 2024.
 SSO presented its annual Halloween Concert on 31 October, with music by John Williams, Paul Dukas, and Igor Stravinsky.
-The Stanford New Ensemble (SNE), configured as a 24-piece chamber orchestra, performed György Ligeti's Concerto for Violin and Orchestra with violinist Tanja Becker-Bender on the Homage to Ligeti | CCRMA 50th Anniversary concert, with SSO opening that concert with Atmosphères.
-Stanford Philharmonia presented its Fall Concert on 9 November, performing Symphony No. 31 in D major, "Paris" (Mozart); The All-Seeing Sky (John Psathas), double percussion concerto featuring percussion soloists Ireh Kim ’25 & Andrew Chen ’26; Overture to L’Italiana in Algeri (Rossini); and Symphony No. 3, “The Camp Meeting” (Ives) to celebrate the 150th anniversary of the composer's birth.
-And on 15 and 17 November, SSO performed a program of The Sorcerer's Apprentice (Dukas) conducted by Sean Tan '27, Piano Concerto No. 3 in D minor (Rachmaninoff) with pianist Spencer Cha '26, Atmosphères (Ligeti), and The Firebird (Stravinsky) – the complete 1910 ballet score in its original instrumentation.
+The Stanford New Ensemble (SNE), configured as a 24-piece chamber orchestra, performed György Ligeti's Concerto for Violin and Orchestra with violinist Tanja Becker-Bender on the Homage to Ligeti | CCRMA 50th Anniversary concert, with SSO opening the concert with Atmosphères.
+Stanford Philharmonia presented its Fall Concert on 9 November, performing Symphony No. 31 in D major, "Paris" by Mozart, The All-Seeing Sky by John Psathas – a double percussion concerto featuring percussion soloists Ireh Kim ’25 & Andrew Chen ’26, Overture to L’Italiana in Algeri by Gioachino Rossini, and Symphony No. 3, “The Camp Meeting” by Charles Ives to celebrate the 150th anniversary of Ives's birth.
+And on 15 and 17 November, SSO performed a program of The Sorcerer's Apprentice by Paul Dukas conducted by Sean Tan '27, Piano Concerto No. 3 in D minor by Sergei Rachmaninoff with pianist Spencer Cha '26, Atmosphères by György Ligeti, and The Firebird by Igor Stravinsky – the complete 1910 ballet score in its original instrumentation.

 In June 2024, Paul led the Stanford Symphony Orchestra on its first international concert tour since 2017.
 The two-week tour of France and Monaco, from 16-30 June 2024, included six performances, beginning at the Versailles Palais des Congrès and ending with a concert at Auditorium Rainier III in Monte Carlo.
-The tour repertoire included music by American composers (Williams, Hailstork, Gershwin, Bernstein) and French composers (Berlioz, Saint-Saëns, Debussy, Ravel) along with music by Anthony Burgess and Richard Strauss.
+The tour repertoire included music by American composers (Williams, Hailstork, Gershwin, Bernstein) and French composers (Berlioz, Saint-Saëns, Debussy, Ravel) plus music by Anthony Burgess and Richard Strauss.

 SSO presented its Winter Concerts on 8 & 9 March 2024 in Bing Concert Hall, performing Symphony No. 4 by Gustav Mahler and Dona Nobis Pacem by Ralph Vaughan Williams in collaboration with the Stanford Symphonic Chorus.
 Soprano Maya Kherani and baritone Kenneth Goodson were the vocal soloists, with Stephen Sano conducting the Vaughan Williams.